-- Expand access to health services for low- and moderate-income families.
+- Expand and protect access to health services for individuals and families who have low and moderate incomes.

-- Secure health-care policies that prioritize the needs and well-being of North Carolina consumers, especially with respect to the implementation of federal health reform.
+- Secure health care policies that prioritize the needs and well-being of North Carolina consumers, especially with respect to the implementation of Affordable Care Act and NC Medicaid Reform.

 - Promote the consumer perspective on state and federal health care policy in the press and at public forums.